TABLE OF CONTENTS

 land policies regarding the Japanese in the U.S.

-Japanese in Hawaii by Utaro Okumura (1920) -- very
+The Japanese in Hawaii by Utaro

-of "restlessness, misunderstanding, and suspicion" between America
+and suspicion" between America and Japan

-The Foreign Language Schools - excerpt from A
+The Foreign Language Schools - excerpt from A Survey of Education in Hawaii

-Survey of Education in Hawaii (Dept. of Interior, Bureau of
+(Dept. of Interior, Bureau of Education, 1920) revealing how

-instruction posed a very serious problem in Hawaii as well as on the
+Japanese language school instruction posed a very serious problem in

-of the Japanese Language School Textbooks - excerpt
+Contents of the Japanese Language School

-from A Survey of Education in
+from A Survey of Education in Hawaii

-Hawaii (Dept. of Interior, Bureau of Education, 1920)
+(Dept. of Interior, Bureau of Education, 1920)

-and Its Race Problem (Dept. of Interior, 1932) -
+Hawaii and Its Race Problem

-excerpts on the Japanese race situation in Hawaii just prior to WWII
+Hawaii just prior to WWII

 Japanese

-Organizations 1947-03-05 - Investigations Division (IPS)
+Patriotic Organizations 1947-03-05 - Investigations Division (IPS)

 report on Ultra-Nationalistic, Nationalistic, and Conservative